PathogenicKatt/PathogenicKatt.github.io/_notes/caesar-cipher.md

 ---
 layout: note
-title: "Cryptography: Caesar Cipher 🔑"
+title: "Caesar Cipher"
 description: "One of the simplest and most widely known encryption technique."
-tags: [crypto, encryption, encoding, decoding, decryption, shift cipher]
+tags: [cryptoGRAPHY, encryption, encoding, decoding, decryption, shift cipher]
 date: 2025-06-26
 ---

-# Caesar Cipher ✨
+# Caesar Cipher
 - To understand this, i need a broader idea.
 That is, there two classical encryption techniques. namely, **Substitution** and **Transposition**.
 - A **Substitution cipher** is an encryption whereby, the algorithm *replaces each letter in the plaintext with another letter*, that's all!.
 Below, are one of the examples of Substitution Cipher:
     - **Caesar Cipher**.